mpanighetti/install-or-defer/README.md

 ### Configuration profile

-You can customize some values using a configuration profile targeting the `$BUNDLE_ID` preference domain.
+You can customize many settings using a configuration profile targeting the `$BUNDLE_ID` preference domain.
 This allows you to apply different configurations to different groups of Macs (e.g. a dedicated test group could have shorter deferral times), and lets you make changes to these settings on the fly without repackaging and redeploying the script.
-The following keys can be defined via configuration profile:
+The following settings can be defined via configuration profile keys:

 - `InstallButtonLabel` and `DeferButtonLabel`